-The race for the electric car is on.
+The race for the electric car is well underway.

 Ever since the 2008 release of the Tesla Roadster — the first mass-produced highway-legal electric vehicle (EV) powered by a lithium-ion battery — automakers, from General Motors to Toyota, have been rushing to launch their own electric cars.

-The race is unfolding on a global scale, with startups and incumbent brands alike all jockeying for market share and seeking to secure their place.
+The race for EV market share is on, with startups and incumbent brands alike jockeying for the top spot.

 Table of contents

 - Global landscape: The race for sustainable tech